My Uncle in Rome Died & Left Expensive Wine

-Regarding your dilemma (nice one to have) about what to do with them; Well I can never advice again drinking good wine but if you do decide to drink them please be sure to invite me around.
-Those Brunello vintages you mention are some of the best ever so I'll be more than happy to empty out a bottle or two for you.
+Regarding your dilemma (nice one to have) about what to do with them; Well I can never advice again drinking good wine but if you do decide to drink them, please be sure to invite me around.
+Those Brunello vintages you mention are some of the bests ever so I'll be more than happy to empty out a bottle or two for you.

 I have a feeling though that you'll really be wanting a special occasion before you do open any of the bottles.
 And occasions that justify opening wine as good as these are few and far between so I suspect you might be keeping these wines for a long time.

-The wines you have though are absolute top so maybe have a look at the Allavino Dual Zone Wine Cellar Refrigerator - Black Door
+The wines you have though are the absolute top so maybe have a look at the this type of wine cellar could work for you.

 Do I earn a bottle for my advice?
-If I do let me know and I'll give you the address to post it too.
+If I do let me know and I'll give you the address to ship it to.

 P.S.
 As an Amazon Associate, I earn from qualifying purchases should you buy the cellar.